 But let’s take a look at that landing page, too, so we can understand why David doesn’t just get claims, he gets opt-ins (that is, people who claim the offer actually give him their emails).

 The structure and copy of the landing page is just as important as the Offer and giveaway:

 There’s a reason David’s Offer worked.
 It’s powerful, but it’s simply not enough to get into your prospect’s inbox.
 You need to be strategic to get more eyeballs on the Offer AND encourage more people who claim it to take that next step and opt into your list.

 So here are a few tips and tricks, culled from experts like David, that can help take your Offer to the next level:

 - Benefits-focused copy.
 My friend David (above) increased his opt-in conversions from 48 to over 75% just by making some copy tweaks to his opt-in page.
 Copy matters.
 Focus on benefits and answer the questions, “What’s in it for them?”

-- Clear landing page with bold call to action.
+- Clear landing page with bold A call-to-action is a button or link on your ad that suggests the action you want your audience to take.
+Examples: "Learn More" or "Sign Up.".
 David used a tool called Optin Skin to create his lead generating landing page.
 Do you have any confusion about where to opt in to get his free giveaway?
 I don’t.
 Creating a great landing page customized to your Offer is key.